dscotese/kraken-grid/README.md

 ## Usage
 At the prompt that kraken-grid presents (>), you can enter one of these commands:

+### Changing your password
+When you start the bot, it asks for a password.
+If you enter the wrong password (or there is no password yet), it will assume that you want to set a new password and ask you to enter your API keys from Kraken again.
+You can simply enter 'x' to start over if you want to keep your old password and think you mistyped it.

+### Mistyped passwords
+If you think you mistyped your password, just enter x as described above.

 ### buy
 `buy [XMR|XBT|ETH|DASH|EOS|LTC|BCH] price amount makeClose`